 Below I provide some examples that illustrate my points about technology categories – why it is important to understand their evolution, and the story frames that go along with them.

-I started out my IT career selling sales force automation (SFA) software.
+I started out my IT career designing solutions such as sales enablement software and similar IT solutions.
 I marketed one of the first distributed systems (SalesForce Information Manager was MS-DOS-based and synchronized data between field workers’ systems and a central server) from a company called XYZT Computer Dimensions.
 It was in the early ’90s, before the ascent of Windows.
 At the time, mobile computing meant schlepping around 24 pounds IBM “luggable” laptop computers.
 Even back then, the SFA field was a very competitive, fractured marketplace, with many contenders and no clear leaders.

 Flash forward about eight years and a company that some guys from Oracle started called Siebel Systems is dominating the market.
 Only now the umbrella name for the category has morphed into Customer Relationship Management (CRM), with SFA occupying a subset of the category.
 Siebel was emblematic of a large vendor selling an enterprise-class solution amidst a pack of much smaller competitors.